dumbie/LogitechWheelHelper/Readme.txt

 These settings were always available for the G25 and G27 but Logitech decided to hide those settings for the G29 and G920.

 Tested with drivers LGS 9.02.65 and LGHUB 2020.1.31155.

+| Tips and tricks
+- Some users might need to run the application as administrator to work properly.*
+* You can run it as administrator by right mouse clicking on "LogiWheelSettings.exe"

+| Requirements
+- Microsoft .Net Framework 4.5 installed.

+| Support and bug reporting
+When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.

+| Developer donation
+If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

+| Changelog
+v1.0.0.0 (31-March-2020)
+- First public release.